Tillerson refuses to answer whether he called Trump a 'moron' — again

 "I'm not dignifying the question with an answer, Jake," the secretary said, again refusing to say whether he had insulted the president.
 "And I'm a little surprised you want to spend so much time on it."

-The line of questioning then switched to focus on Tillerson’s friend, Sen. Bob Corker, R-Tenn., who currently chairs the influential Foreign Relations Committee.
+The line of questioning then switched to focus on Tillerson's friend, Sen. Bob Corker, R-Tenn., chairman of the influential Foreign Relations Committee.

-The secretary refused to directly answer the question and instead focused on Washington D.C., which he said "actually enjoys the status quo."
-He then suggested that the president is making decisions "in his very unique style.
+The secretary refused to directly answer the question and instead focused on Washington, D.C., which he said "actually enjoys the status quo."
+He then suggested that the president was making decisions "in his very unique style.
 And he is very unique."

-"He is certainly the most unique president we have ever seen in modern history," the former Exxon Mobil CEO said.
+"He is certainly the most unique president we have ever seen in modern history," the former Exxon Mobil chief executive said.

-When pressed a second time about Corker's below-the-belt remark, Tillerson gave a cheeky response:
+When pressed a second time about Corker's remark, Tillerson gave a cheeky response:

 And Tillerson insisted that the president wants him to pursue diplomatic solutions, declaring that Trump "is not seeking war" while discussing the White House's negotiating tactic toward North Korea.